bakame-php/http-structured-fields/README.md

 ### Items

-The Item may be considered the minimal building block for structired fields the following explains how to build and interact with them.
+The Item is the minimal building block for structured fields the following explains how to build and interact with them.

-#### Types
+#### Bare Items

 Item have different types [defined in the RFC](https://www.rfc-editor.org/rfc/rfc8941.html#section-3.3).
 They are translated to PHP native type when possible.
 Two additional classes

 - `Bakame\Http\StructuredFields\Token` and
 - `Bakame\Http\StructuredFields\ByteSequence`